lclc/stratum-docs/protocol-specs.rst

 server.version
 ``````````````

-This is usually the first client's message, plus it's sent every
+This is usually the first client's message, plus **it's sent every
-minute as a keep-alive message.
+minute as a keep-alive message**.
 Client sends its own version and
 version of the protocol it supports.
 Server responds with its
 supported version of the protocol (higher number at server-side is
 usually compatible).